-One pre-monitoring trip was made to the WAFB population of Colorado butterfly plant on 15 July 2015 to all three creeks.
+One pre-monitoring trip was made to the WAFB population of COBP on 14 July 2016 to check for signs on all three creeks.
 The previous year's photo guide to insect herbivory (in Heidel and Tuthill 2015) was used as reference.
-Herbivory by flea beetles was scant and only adult flea beetles were present at one spot on Unnamed Creek having concentrated herbivory in 2015.
-Without larvae present in widespread herbivory, no further work was pursued.
+Herbivory by flea beetles was not detected.
+Therefore, no further work on herbivory was pursued.